Caleb & Brown

 Concentrated

-Holding a select number of assets can generate higher returns if those assets prove to perform strongly over periods of time.
+A concentrated portfolio holds only a few assets.
+Holding a select number of assets can generate higher returns if those assets prove to perform well over periods of time.
 However, picking winning assets is no easy feat and requires much more skill, and often luck.
 The probability of picking high performers reduces with the lower number of assets you have exposure to.
 Moreover, with a potential for high reward comes an equal potential for high risk.

 Diversified

 A diverse portfolio holds various crypto assets, usually across multiple sectors or protocols.
-Holding a variety of assets helps the investor mitigate market risk since all their eggs aren’t concentrated in one basket.
+Holding a variety of assets helps the investor mitigate market risk since not all of their eggs are concentrated in one basket.
 The structure of these portfolios also tends to be better fortified against market volatility.
 If the price of one asset drops significantly, the assets unaffected by the price drop can help offset or minimise any losses.
 This logic guides equities investors who amend the weight of their portfolio allocated to defensive, cyclical and sensitive companies/sectors – each acting differently in certain market conditions.

 For beginner investors, diversified portfolios tend to give greater balance and less volatility compared to concentrated portfolios.
 It’s why many invest in traditional markets via the S&P 500, where their wealth is shared across a large number of companies.
 If one falls, the hit won’t be as significant if that same company made up one of ten in a narrower portfolio.
+It’s important to note the exception to these principles.
+Periods with significant news, geopolitical, and macroeconomic developments can impact the entire market, causing many assets to make significant gains or pull back as investors sell.
+For example, as President Trump has announced tariffs throughout his second term in 2025, any shocks that have caused risk-off sentiment have seen a broad sell-off across risk assets, including crypto.
+In these cases, the value of your crypto portfolio would likely decline regardless of the assets you hold as broader short-term sentiment becomes bearish.

 How to Build a well balanced portfolio